rajpurkarlab/chest-ct-pretraining/README.md

 To train/test model on custom datasets:
 1. Please ensure that your data adhere to the same format as the RSNA/LIDC dataset.
 (See [Example](https://stanfordmedicine.box.com/s/nlatp1dgg47qry1g7hhr0n87mlavj887))
 2. Create a dataloader similar to RSNA/LIDC in ./datasets and update ./datasets/__init__.py to include the name of your custom dataloader.
-3. Make sure the *data.dataset* in your config file points to the name of your dataloader.
+3. Make sure the *data.type* in your config file points to the name of your dataloader.